 Employees who have been granted more than 50 working days of study leave can end their leave early and return to work at any time.
 Shorter study leaves cannot be terminated early.
 An employee on study leave who wishes to return to work early must let their employer know at least four weeks before they intend to return to work.

-Accrual of annual holiday during study leave
+Duration of the employment relationship and accrual of annual holiday during study leave

-Study leave and termination
+Study leave and termination of employment